TrudAX/denistrunin-blog/src/posts/d365fo-buildrelease/index.md

 5. Run the pipeline and verify that everything is working as expected.

-## Updating Build Pipeline to a new version
+## Updating the Build Pipeline to a new version

 If you need to update a Build Pipeline to a new version follow these steps: